microsoft/botbuilder-utils-js/packages/botbuilder-transcript-cosmosdb/README.md

-# Botbuilder CosmosDB Transcript Store Middleware
+# Botbuilder Cosmos DB Transcript Store Middleware

-In this tutorial you will learn how to quickly integrate CosmosDB transcript logging into your existing NodeJS bot.
+In this tutorial you will learn how to quickly integrate Cosmos DB transcript logging into your existing NodeJS bot.

 ## Summary

-The CosmosDB Transcript Store is a node module for Bot Framework SDK v4, implementing the [TranscriptStore](https://docs.microsoft.com/en-us/javascript/api/botbuilder-core-extensions/transcriptstore) interface.
-It is designed to be used as [middleware](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-middleware?view=azure-bot-service-4.0) to log all transcripts to CosmosDB.
-It can also be used to list, get, and delete the transcripts in CosmosDB.
+The Cosmos DB Transcript Store is a node module for Bot Framework SDK v4, implementing the [TranscriptStore](https://docs.microsoft.com/en-us/javascript/api/botbuilder-core-extensions/transcriptstore) interface.
+It is designed to be used as [middleware](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-middleware?view=azure-bot-service-4.0) to log all transcripts to [Azure Cosmos DB: SQL API](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-introduction).
+It can also be used to list, get, and delete the transcripts in Cosmos DB.

 Let's begin by defining a few terms you should familiarize yourself with: